ozancaglayan/python-emotiv/README.md

 ![Terminal screenshot](https://raw.github.com/ozancaglayan/python-emotiv/master/doc/sc_console.png)

+Note that the datalogger is outdated and does not use the latest EPOC class from this repository.
+I will port it to the new interface as soon as it's possible.

 Authors
 =======

-Ozan Çağlayan
-Galatasaray University, Computer Engineering Dept.
+Ozan Çağlayan, Galatasaray University, Computer Engineering Dept.